CyberJeshz/LinkNayan/README.md

 ## 📚 What I'm Learning

-This is my **first AI project** as an 18-year-old CS freshman.
+This is my **first AI project** as a CS freshman.
 Through this I'm learning:

 - ✅ Working with AI APIs (OpenRouter/OpenAI)
 - ✅ Modern Python tooling (UV)